stabldev/torrra/docs/configuration.md

 download_path = "/home/username/Downloads"    # The default folder where torrents will be saved
-download_in_external_client = false           # If true, opens magnet links in an external torrent client instead of downloading the .torrent file. theme = "textual-dark"                        # Theme for the application (e.g., "textual-dark", "textual-light", etc.). use_cache = true                              # If true, search results will be cached to speed up subsequent searches. cache_ttl = 300                               # The time in seconds that search results will be cached. seed_ratio = 1.5                              # Target upload/download ratio.
+download_in_external_client = false           # If true, opens magnet links in an external torrent client instead of downloading the .torrent file. theme = "textual-dark"                        # Theme for the application (e.g., "textual-dark", "textual-light", etc.). timeout = 10                                  # The timeout in seconds for requests to indexers. max_retries = 3                               # The maximum number of times to retry a request to an indexer if it times out. use_cache = true                              # If true, search results will be cached to speed up subsequent searches. cache_ttl = 300                               # The time in seconds that search results will be cached. seed_ratio = 1.5                              # Target upload/download ratio.
 Seeding stops when reached.
 Omit or set None for infinite seeding.